ManlyThe Locals' Guide

 Seafood with a view

 Manly catches its dinner.
-These three are the picks for a long lunch where the food matches the postcard.
+These are the picks for a long lunch where the food matches the postcard.

 Hugos Manly